enz091218/WCSorteo/README.md

 ## How to Use

-1. **Open both pages in separate browser windows/tabs**:
+1. **Start the server**:
+   - The Node.js server runs automatically on port 5000
+   - Access the app from any device on the same network

+2. **Open the pages** (can be on different computers):
    - `overlay.html` - Add this to OBS as a browser source or display fullscreen
    - `control.html` - Use this to enter team names during the draw

-2. **During the draw**:
+3. **During the draw**:
    - As each team is drawn, type it into the appropriate group/slot in `control.html`
    - Click "Save Changes" to update the overlay
-   - The overlay updates instantly - no refresh needed
+   - The overlay updates instantly via Socket.IO - no refresh needed

-3. **Technical Details**:
+4. **Technical Details**:
-   - Both pages must be from the same origin (same server/domain)
-   - Data is stored in `localStorage` under the key `worldCupGroups`
-   - The overlay listens for storage events and updates automatically
-   - No internet connection needed after loading the pages
+   - Server stores groups in memory and broadcasts to all connected clients
+   - Overlay and control panel can be on different devices (same network or internet)
+   - Real-time updates using Socket.IO WebSocket connections
+   - All clients automatically receive updates when anyone makes changes

 ## Data Structure

-The tool stores data in localStorage as a JSON object:
+The server stores data in memory as a JSON object:

 ```json
 {